 Let’s get real for a moment here – phishing is one of the cheapest, easiest cyberattacks for criminals to learn, buy, and deploy.
 Just a few weeks ago, the FBI noted that Business Email Compromises are the leading attack vectors.
 The reason it continues to remain at the height of its potential is due to the large volume of interaction they receive.
 Put simply, phishing works, and it can be difficult for many to implore the proper expertise when securing email systems and policies.

-Although many attacks are designed to look legit, there are still ways to identify what could be a malware attack, just under your nose.
+Although many attacks are designed to look legit, there are still ways to identify what could be a malware attack.
 If in doubt, contact the “supposed” sender of the sender to test its legitimacy.
 It’s worth noting that cloud providers like Microsoft, Amazon, and Google won’t ask you to click through weird-looking links/URLs that ask for credentials.
 If one of your colleagues or yourself finds something that appears suspicious, just close the email and go directly to a browser.
 Make sure you go directly to their website and log in to check any alerts or notifications in online portals, not through email links.

 Phishing by the Numbers